jacobaparker/PRET/README.md

   The functions in this toolbox can be used to implement the analysis described in (insert paper here)[1], which builds upon the paradigm created by Hoeks and Levelt in 1993[2].
 Once you download PRET, you will be _ready_ to complete this type of analysis         yourself.

+  Requires MATLAB and the Statistics Toolbox of MATLAB.

   Code developed using Eyelink eyetracking data and MATLAB R2018b.

 ## Overview ##